mantidproject/mantid/docs/source/algorithms/CropWorkspace-v1.rst

-If an X value given for XMin/XMax does not match a bin boundary (within a small tolerance to account for rounding errors), then the closest bin boundary within the range will be used.
+If an X value given for XMin/XMax does not match a bin boundary (within a small tolerance to account for rounding errors), then the closest bin boundary on the left will be used.
 Note that if none of the optional properties are given, then the output workspace will be a copy of the input one.
+If XMin==XMax the single bin that X falls into will be extracted.

 Usage
 -----